 Uncertainty Is The Norm

 When we lived stationary lives, we had routines that almost never changed.
 We knew we’d each be at work from 9am to 5pm every day of the week.
 We’d plan time off work or vacations often months in advance.
 The details of our daily lives were predictable and dependable.
 Living on the road isn’t like that.
 When you’re constantly on the move, you can’t anticipate or predict everything that’s going to happen in a new place.
-We’ve had our share of days when we woke up not knowing where we’d sleep that night.
+We’ve woken up on our share of days not knowing where we’d sleep that night.
 At first this was stressful, even a bit overwhelming, but as time passed we relaxed and got used to it.
-Maintaining constants in our lives while being on the road is possible and we’ve learned to adapt, but the truth is that traveling full-time means learning to live with a greater degree of uncertainty.
+Maintaining constants on the road is possible and we’ve learned to adapt, but the truth is that traveling full-time means learning to live with a greater degree of uncertainty.

 Things Break Down

 When you’re driving your house around the country, something will inevitably break.
 Ask anyone who’s traveled long-term with a RV, van, trailer, motorcycle, etc. I’d be willing to bet money they have a story about something breaking.
 Probably at just the wrong moment too.
 For us, having an engine that is almost as old as I am means that things break down or need replacing more often than we’d like.
 Two extreme examples we’ve dealt with were having a brake-line failure on the highway in Vermont and an engine mount crack while in the middle of the national forest in North Carolina.
 As a side effect of Murphy’s Law, we’ve learned that the best thing to do is to be prepared for things occasionally going wrong.
-Performing regular maintenance on both the engine and the interior of our bus is part of our normal traveling routine.
-The up-shot of all of this is the repertoire of things we know we can handle has greatly expanded.
+Performing regular maintenance on both the engine and the interior of our bus is serious business and a regular practice.
+The up-shot of all of this is the list of things we know we can handle has greatly expanded.
 We’re more resilient, resourceful, and better able to tell real problems from minor inconveniences.

 You Still Have To Do Chores

 Yes, it’s true.
 Even when on the road, there is no escaping the mundanity of chores.
 Living in a small space means that our bus can go from totally clean to crazy-messy in under 10 minutes.
-Keeping our bus comfortable and livable requires tidying up on a daily basis.
-Though we’re traveling all around the country, we still need to wash dishes, sweep the floor, take the trash out, and do laundry.
+Keeping our bus comfortable and livable requires daily effort.
+Laundry is still a fact of life when we’re parked somewhere beautiful.

 There’s Less Privacy

 Traveling long-term as a couple means Ryan and I spend a lot of time together.
-We share a 200sqft space 24/7.
-As a result we each have much less privacy than we did when living together in Austin, TX.
-And I don’t just mean in the obvious ways like, “Oh hey, you’re taking a shower and it’s 3 feet from the bedroom…”, but in every sense.
-If we’re staying in a crowded campground, chances are we can hear what’s going on in the campsite next door.
-(Fingers crossed they have good music taste!)
-Walking our dog in the mornings means that a host of strangers get to see just how charming and disheveled I am before slurping down my first cup of coffee.
-On board the bus, we’re also privy to each other’s worlds in ways we weren’t necessarily so before traveling together.
-By virtue of being in close proximity, there’s no escaping each other’s moods or concerns.
+We each have much less privacy than we did when living together in Austin, TX.
+And I don’t just mean in the obvious physical ways, but in every sense.
+We’re more exposed to others and to each other than before.
+If we’re staying in a crowded campground, chances are we can hear exactly what’s going on in the campsite next door, and vice versa.
+(There’s a reason we prefer to boondock…) Morning walks with the dog mean a host of strangers get to see just how charming and disheveled I am before slurping down my first cup of coffee.
+We’re also privy to each other’s worlds in new ways and there’s no escaping each other’s moods or emotions.
 We’ve learned to adapt by redefining how we think of personal space and by each making time for independent activities.
 Also, wearing head phones is a universal symbol for, “I just need to do my own thing for a while”.

 Traveling Can Be Lonely (Sometimes)

+Though we enjoy each other’s company, we sometimes find that being away from close friends and family can make traveling feel lonely.
 Traveling is a great way to connect with new people, but for us, it isn’t a non-stop party.
 While we do meet interesting and cool people on the road, there are also plenty of times when we don’t.
-Depending on the time of year and whether we’re boondocking or staying in a formal campground, the social opportunities we find on the road vary considerably.
+Depending on the time of year and whether we’re boondocking or staying in a formal campground, social opportunities can vary considerably.

 We’re Not On Vacation

 While we wish we could say that we both retired early, that just isn’t the case.
 We still have bills to pay every month, and many of the same financial concerns we had in our stationary lives.
 In order to sustain our travels, Ryan and I both work remotely from the road.
-Though we both put in fewer hours than we did in our former careers, we do still log a lot of hours in front of our computers every week.
-As such, we’ve both had to learn how to balance travel with being productive.
-For us, traveling isn’t an escape from the demands and pressures of the real world, but rather a deliberate reconfiguration of our lifestyle.
+Though we both put in fewer hours than we did in our former jobs, we do still log a lot of time behind computer screens.
+To stay afloat, we’ve both had to learn how to balance the challenges and thrills of travel with being productive professionals.